bdunderscore/modular-avatar/docs/docs/reference/menu-installer.md

 ### End-users

+By default, the prefab's menu will be installed at the top level of your avatar's action menu.
-Click "Select Menu" and double-click the menu you want to install the prefab's controls to.
-Done!
+If that's what you want, you're done!
+Otherwise, click "Select Menu" and double-click the menu you want to install the prefab's controls to.

 If the selected menu gets full, it will be automatically split into multiple pages (submenus).

+If you want to disable the menu installation entirely, click the disable checkbox in the upper-left of the menu installer inspector.

 ### Prefab developers